Australian

 of booze that had to be drunk to attain the corks.

-Although fashion is on the improve, at present world opinions about Australian fashion are still quite derogatory.
+Although fashion is settling into a more consistent syntax, at present world opinions about Australian fashion are still quite derogatory.